 With over 200 ranking factors and regular algorithmic changes, you have to ensure your website’s performing well across all fronts, and in most cases this means having a well-defined strategy that will take time to implement.

-Despite this, there are a few quick fixes and changes you can make that can have a significant impact and help achieve higher rankings – here are 8 of our favourites!
+Despite this, there are a few quick fixes and changes you can make that can have a significant impact and help achieve higher rankings – here are 8 favourites from our SEO specialists.

 Identify and redirect any broken pages.
 This doesn’t just redirect most of the authority from the previous page, it makes for a better user experience!

 Identify pages that are close to ranking (top of the second page in SERPS).
 Then identify the most authoritative pages on your site and build internal links to the pages that are nearly ranking.

 Not literally though!
 Optimising your Google My Business account is a great way to bolster your visibility.
 If you can encourage some customers to leave a review, even better.

 Title tags are the most important onsite factor – make sure yours are optimised.